logan169/template_herbalife_website/README.md

 # herbalife website
 ## adaptatif template website

-This repo contains an adaptatif template website for a herbalife seller.
+This repo contains an adaptative template website for a herbalife seller.
 It is written with Python2, bootstrap, Flask,Flask-mail and Jinja2.

 #### Dependancies
 - Python 2